Shafted Grit Screw Classifier

 The shafted screw is supported by upper and lower bearings so that the screw never contacts the trough.
-Grit is transported by the screw along a bed of grit which builds up between the rotating screw and the tank/trough.
-As the grit is conveyed out of the settling tank it is lightly washed, dewatered, and discharged into a suitable receptacle for disposal while the water and organics flow gently over a weir and exits the classifier for further treatment.
+Grit is transported by the screw along a bed of grit, which builds up between the rotating screw and the tank/trough.
+As the grit is conveyed out of the settling tank it is lightly washed, dewatered, and discharged into a suitable receptacle for disposal.
+The water and organics flow gently over a weir and exit the classifier for further treatment.

 Shafted grit screw classifiers are often provided with a hydrocyclone grit separator to meet larger flow requirements (250+ gpm or 1363+ m3/d).
 Using hydraulic forces (no moving parts), the hydrocyclone separator concentrates the grit and reduces the amount of water that is delivered to the classifier.
 The overflow from the cyclone separator is returned to the process stream for further treatment.
 The cyclone separator is provided with gum rubber liners.

 As of January 2021, WesTech discontinued new sales in most of our headworks equipment line for municipal wastewater applications.
 Support for all current installations and some legacy headworks equipment will be provided through our dedicated Aftermarket / Parts and Services team.